Frontend Dev's GuideProfile Management

 Archiving A Profile

 A user may want to archive their profile.
 So the profile page should include an archive section for the users to archive their accounts.
 When an account is archived, it is marked as archived and an aarchiveDate is atteched to the profile.
 All user data is kept in the database for 1 month after user archived.
-If user tries to login or register with the same email, the account will be activated again.
+If the user tries to login or register with the same login identifier (email or mobile, depending on primaryLoginIdentifier), the account will be activated again.
 But if no login or register occures in 1 month after archiving, the profile and its related data will be deleted permanenetly.
 So in the profile page,

 The archive api, can only be called by the users themselves and its used as follows.